HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/splunk-lpe-and-persistence.md

 In the first image below you can see how a Splunkd web page looks like.

-**The following information was copied from** [**https://eapolsniper.github.io/2020/08/14/Abusing-Splunk-Forwarders-For-RCE-And-Persistence/**](https://eapolsniper.github.io/2020/08/14/Abusing-Splunk-Forwarders-For-RCE-And-Persistence/)
+**The following information was ** [**https://eapolsniper.github.io/2020/08/14/Abusing-Splunk-Forwarders-For-RCE-And-Persistence/**](https://eapolsniper.github.io/2020/08/14/Abusing-Splunk-Forwarders-For-RCE-And-Persistence/)

 ## Abusing Splunk Forwarders For Shells and Persistence